Once again, I'm grateful to be hitting “pause” at the end of the year to look back and take stock of all the places I visited for work and fun.

-I returned to the Big Easy in mid-March with Hostelling International USA to preview their new hostel on Canal Street (which later opened on July 1st) and explore the city.
+In mid-March, I returned to the Big Easy with Hostelling International USA to preview their new hostel on Canal Street (which opened on July 1) and explore the city.

-One of the prettiest places and most relaxing places I discovered anywhere this year is the Sydney and Walda Besthoff Sculpture Garden in City Park.
+One of the prettiest and most relaxing places I discovered this year is the Sydney and Walda Besthoff Sculpture Garden in City Park.

-I highly recommend taking a detour from the French Quarter and Garden District to check it out.
+I recommend taking a detour from the French Quarter and Garden District to check it out.

-I was so enamored with New Orleans; I returned in partnership with the city in November for the third time.
+I was so enamored with New Orleans that I returned in partnership with the city in November for the third time.

 I spent a day touring plantations, overate on a food tour in the French Quarter, and saw live jazz every night.